konstellation-io/kdl-project-template/README.md

 ```bash
 dvc add data/file.txt
 ```
-We will see that this commands generates a new file _data/file.txt.dvc_.
+We will see that this commands generates a new file `data/file.txt.dvc`.
 This new file will be tracked by our git while a .gitignore will indicate git to not track the original file.
-We can then commit the new dataset and push it to our remote.
+We can then dvc commit the new dataset and push it to our remote.
 ```bash
 dvc commit
 dvc push
 ```
-Now our data is tracked and shared
+Now our data is tracked and shared to our S3.

 ### Track pipelines

 Tracking data is useful, but in some cases we do not only want to track the data but how the data is created.
-This would be the cases when we get our raw data and process it.
+This would be the case when we get our raw data and process it.
 We would like to not only track the processed data, but what code created it.
 To do so, we will use dvc pipelines.

-We create our pipeline in _dvc.yaml_, defining all the steps required from data preprocessing, experiment training and evaluating.
+We create our pipeline in `dvc.yaml`, defining all the steps required from data preprocessing, experiment training, evaluation, etc.
 This file shows the steps our pipeline needs to take in order to complete.
 Each step is composed of:
  - Name: which can be use to make reference in dvc commands
- - cmd: the command to be run in the step.
+ - cmd: the command(s) to be run in the step.
 Usually it will be a single command to run one of our scripts
  - deps: dependencies of our step.
 In this section we should include input data for our scripts as well as the code in which the step is dependent (The code being runned as well as any local file it requires).
  - params: similar to deps but to the variable level.
 Our parameters are define in [params.yaml](params.yaml).
 In here we can define which parameters are relevant to our step.
  - outs: The outputs expected for this step.
 This can be any directory, dataset or artifact expected from our code.
  - always_changed (optional): If set to True, dvc will always consider this step has been modified from the last execution.
 This makes it so that dvc always runs this step.
-This may be desirable when need to query an untracked dataset that could be modified since the last execution (such as in the example)
+We use this flag specially to query an untracked dataset that could be modified since the last execution (such as in the template example, where the raw dataset is hosted by scikit-learn)

 It is important to define all dependencies, params and outs for each step.
 When executing the pipeline, dvc will check if any dependency or parameter has been changed since last execution.
 If none has changed, dvc will just checkout the tracked output, skipping the execution of the step.
-This is specially helpful because we can execute the entire pipeline and skip the steps that have not changed.
+By doing so, we do not need to partition our pipeline to be executed independently.
+We can make sure our whole pipeline is sound without having to execute its entirety every time.

 ## Launching experiment runs (Github Actions)